HashCore Docs

 Example:

-Value: 66 °C → if the maximum chip temperature < 66 °C → profile increases.
+Value: 66 °C → if maximum chip temperature < 66 °C → profile is increased.

-If the maximum chip temperature exceeds the set threshold, the system decreases the profile, reducing thermal load.
+If the maximum chip temperature exceeds the specified threshold, the system decreases the profile, reducing the thermal load.

 Example:

-The time during which the system collects and averages metrics before making a decision to switch the profile.
+The time during which the system collects and averages metrics before deciding to switch profiles.

 Features:

-- lower value → faster response but lower accuracy;
+• smaller value → faster reaction, but lower accuracy;

-- higher value → more stable decisions but slower response.
+• larger value → more stable decisions, but slower reaction.

 Limits the maximum profile to which the Switcher can increase performance.

-Even if the temperature allows — the system will not go above this preset.
+Even if the temperature allows it, the system will not go above this preset.

 Used for:

-Controls the actual power consumption relative to the nominal value specified in the profile.
+Controls actual power consumption relative to the nominal value specified in the profile.

 Can be set: